What is a Customer Satisfaction Score (and How to Calculate CSAT)

 You can modify this question to move the focus away from your “service” to another part of your business – like your product – if you wish to do so.

-The CSAT Score Formula
+The CSAT Formula For Average Score

-With your CSAT Question, you can then use the CSAT formula below to calculate the mean average of all the scores.
+With your CSAT Question, you can then use the formula below to calculate the mean average of all the scores.

-CSAT Score (%) = (Sum of All Scores) ÷ (Sum of the Maximum Possible Scores) × 100
+CSAT Score (%) = (Sum of All Scores ÷ Sum of the Maximum Possible Scores) × 100

-For example, let’s say that we asked our question to six customers and they gave us the following responses.
+Let’s say that we asked our question to six customers and they gave us the following responses.

 Respondent Score between 1 and 10 Maximum score